 I recently became a grandma at the young age of 37.

-When Britney first told us she was pregnant she was 15 years old.
+When daughter first told us she was pregnant she was 15 years old.

 I’d love to say I was shocked, but honestly after multiple pregnancy scares that didn’t change her behavior I was more sad and scared for her then surprised.

-As a parent I couldn’t help but wonder, “What did I do wrong?
+As a parent, I couldn’t help but feel guilty, “What did I do wrong?
 Why is this happening to my child?
 What could I have done differently?”

-After her announcement these thoughts and so many other ran though my mind.
+After her announcement, these thoughts and so many other ran through my mind.

 Although she was living with her Mother when she became pregnant, I knew that her pregnancy could have happened in our home just as easily.